awsdocs/aws-systems-manager-user-guide/doc_source/troubleshooting-managed-instances.md

 ## Solution 2: Verify that an IAM instance role has been specified for the instance<a name="instances-missing-solution-2"></a>

-Verify that the instance is configured with an AWS Identity and Access Management \(IAM\) role that enables the instance to communicate with the Systems Manager API\.
-Also verify that your user account has an IAM user trust policy that enables your account to communicate with the Systems Manager API\.
+Verify that the instance is configured with an AWS Identity and Access Management \(IAM\) role that allows the instance to communicate with the Systems Manager API\.
+Also verify that your user account has an IAM user trust policy that allows your account to communicate with the Systems Manager API\.

 **To determine whether an instance profile with the necessary permissions is attached to the instance**